mjalen/dot/README.md

 Perhaps it would be nice to auto-delete the `result` directory that is created from this process.

 - For now, I will be building from my GitHub repo.
 The reason for this is to force myself to commit my changes often (Otherwise I would forget and would have a very out-dated configuration here).

+- Do not forget to update flake.lock! `$ nix flake update`.